LachlanD/Shiny_Db_Tracks/README.md

 ### Search

-The search function allows searching the text fields of the database and display the results on the map.
+The search function allows searching the text fields of the database using either keywords, frases or formal query text.

 ![search](https://github.com/LachlanD/Shiny_Db_Tracks/blob/main/img/search.PNG?raw=true)

+Selecting a result by clicking on it will then be shown on the results in the map tab.
 ![results](https://github.com/LachlanD/Shiny_Db_Tracks/blob/main/img/results.PNG?raw=true)
+clicking the results below the map navigates to the position.

 ### Code